 GUIDE TABLE OF CONTENTS

 Because of the current global situation, Toledo travel guidelines change regularly.
-Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.
+Our friends at Booking.com created a website that lists detailed information on travel restrictions around the globe.

-Before doing any serious planning, be sure to check the Borderless website for information on travel restrictions to Spain.
-If you do decide to take a day trip to Toledo, then you may want to seriously consider getting travel medical insurance.
+Before doing any serious planning, be sure to check Booking.com for information on travel restrictions to Spain.
+If you do decide to take a day trip to Toledo, then you may want to seriously consider getting travel insurance with COVID coverage.

 TOLEDO AT A GLANCE